The complete book-based approach to primary English

 This can best be answered who have used our planning sequences throughout their schools to support their agenda in raising attainment in writing:

-'Literacy Tree has without question brought about a dramatic improvement in the quality of children's writing - particularly the boys - and I was so proud at our cross-school moderation meeting when our children's writing had all sorts of literary features which they were using very naturally’
+The Literary Curriculum has without question brought about a dramatic improvement in the quality of children’s writing – particularly the boys – and I was so proud at our cross-school moderation meeting when our children’s writing had all sorts of literary features which they were using very naturally

 Dan Paton, Deputy Headteacher, Arnot St Mary Primary, Liverpool.

-'Our GSP and writing scores were fantastic this year due to all Literacy Tree's planning sequences we follow.
+‘Our GSP and writing scores were fantastic this year due to all the Literacy Tree planning sequences we follow.
 We were 93% Expected and 53% Greater Depth when 2 years ago we were 65% expected.’

 Amanda Webb, Headteacher, Talavera Junior School, Hampshire

-We run an extensive online training programme that supports all aspects of the delivery, subject knowledge and pedagogy of the Teach Through a Text approach and also provide in-person and remote consultancy, including planning surgeries, curriculum mapping, monitoring, moderation, team teaching and staff meetings and our consultants are happy to travel to work with your school.
-In the past year we have delivered book-based training across the UK, Europe and globally.
-Please contact us to discuss your training and INSET needs: info@literacytree.com
+We run an extensive training programme from our base in London that supports all aspects of the delivery, subject knowledge and pedagogy of our approach.
+However, we are not London-centric and our consultants are happy to travel.
+In the past year we have delivered book-based training across the UK and in Europe.
+Please contact us to discuss your training and inset needs: